stefpeschel/NetCoMi/readme.md

 **Methods for zero replacement:**

+-   Add a predefined pseudo count to the count table
--   Adding a predefined pseudo count
+-   Replace only zeros in the count table by a predefined pseudo count (ratios between non-zero values are preserved)
 -   Multiplicative replacement
     ([`multRepl`](https://rdrr.io/cran/zCompositions/man/multRepl.html)
     from `zCompositions` package)